kvageesan/JavaWordProcessor/README.md

 - Add support for PDF
 - Add support for validation on document encryption
 - Add support for password protected files
+- Improve support for other languages.
+With the current version, program works but can't understand spaces.
+Please check test cases to understand more.
 - More exception handling and retry
 - Check program performance under unexpected condition like memory leaks and resource utilization.